eddiepykosh/electronic-session-manager/docs/CI_CD.md

    ```

 2. **The workflow will automatically:**
-   - Build the application for Windows
+   - Build the application for Windows, macOS, and Linux
+   - Create installers for all platforms
-   - Create installer and portable versions
+   - Create a portable version for Windows
    - Upload artifacts to GitHub
    - Create a GitHub release with all files